bjmt/yamtk/README.md

  -l         Low memory mode.
 Only allows a single sequence in memory at a
             time.
 Reading sequences from stdin is disabled.
 This will have a slight impact on performance, which gets worse with increasing motif counts.
- -g         Print a progress bar during scanning.
-This turns off some of the
-            messages printed by -w.
-Note that it's only useful if there is more than one input motif.
+Requires a single thread.
+ -j <int>   Number of threads minimotif can use to scan.
+Default: 1.
+Note that
+            increasing this number will also increase memory usage slightly.
+            The max number of threads is limited by the number of motifs being scanned.
  -v         Verbose mode.
 Recommended when using for the first time with new
             motifs/sequences, as warnings about potential issues will only be printed when -v/-w are set.